-NOTE: It is the responsibility of the local associations to submit the names of the eligible individuals to Pam Thompson, Officials Registrar no later than April 1 each year.
-Additionally, those eligible individuals will receive a scholarship to attend a "varsity level" or "post season Level" GHSA Development Camp in the sport(s) they have officiated in the current year.
+NOTE: It is the responsibility of the local associations to nominate the names of the eligible individuals through the GHSA MIS System, no later than April 1 each year.
+Additionally, those eligible individuals will receive a scholarship to attend a "varsity level" or "post season level" GHSA Development Camp in one sport of choice they register to officiate in the current year.